Ahmed-Arafat10/Git/Git.md

 -----------------------------

-Fou rules of happiness:
+Four rules of happiness:
 1) Always create branched from master, not from the other development branches.
 2) Force update and change commit history only on your branch you are sure no body use it
-3) use --forece-with-lease instead of -f
+3) use --force-with-lease instead of -f
 4) Always rebase on the origin master branch before creating a pull request

 - It is a safer option that will not override any work on the remote branch if more commits were added to the remote